matejkarasek/crazyflie-firmware/docs/build_instructions.md

 #### Windows

 In Windows 10, the firmware can be developed within the Windows Subsystem for Linux (WSL).
-The following guide is writtent for Ubuntu 18.04:
+It is recommended to update your Windows 10 to version 1903 or newer.

-In Windows Store, install Ubuntu.
+In Microsoft Store, install Ubuntu (this guide is written for Ubuntu 18.04).

-In Ubuntu WSL, install git & make:
+Once installed, launch Ubuntu WSL and install git & make:

 ```bash
 sudo apt-get update